stefan-b-jakobsson/x16-edit/printers/postscript/README.md

 up under "Local printers".
 When naming the printer, use a name that can be typed in PETSCII (for instance no underscores).
 Remember to mark the "Share This Printer" box.

 The address of the printer in X16 Edit will be "<Address_of_your_Pi>:631/printers/<Your_Printer_Name>

+For more in-depth information on setting up a CUPS print server, go to this [turoria](cups-server-setup.md) by Desert-Fox.

 ### Troubleshooting Tips